 When it comes to making food choices, there are a ton of things you’re probably thinking about, from calories to macronutrients to portion size.
 If you’re trying to keep your blood sugar in check, you may have been told by a doctor or nutritionist to focus on foods that are low on the glycemic index or have a low glycemic load.
 What do those terms actually mean, and why are they important?
-We’ll decode them all here.
+We’ll decode them all here in our guide to glycemic index vs glycemic load.

 Glycemic Index (GI)